 Rapid Releases in Software

-Today's software culture, especially in the Open-source world, seems to be about quick, rapid releases of software, whether
+Today's software culture, especially in the Open-source world, seems to be about quick, rapid releases of software, whether it is

 2 min read